reactive-python/reactpy/docs/source/javascript-components.rst

     Any standard javascript dependency specifier is allowed here.

-Once the package has been succesfully installed, you can import and display the component:
+Once the package has been successfully installed, you can import and display the component:

 .. example:: material_ui_button_no_action